AlexanderLabWHOI/tara-euk-metaG/README.md

 ### Output files and descriptions

+* Eukrep - sorted megahit contigs, provided contigs which are putative eukaryotic, directory made for each assembly group, within each one there is a euk.final.contigs and one for proks
+* Megahit - directory made for each assembly group, in each dir final.contigs.fa
+* Metabat2 - product of binning the contigs - bins for contigs - bins are saved as fast files ending in .fa and the other file ending in bin is the metabat abundance
+* metat2_euk - same, but based on the euk contigs
+* Prodigal - gene and protein abundance based on the metaT contigs

+_To scratch_

+* bwa_index - for each assembly built bwa index of the metagenomic reads - this is what bwa mem will use to map metaT/G reads against metaG reads
+* Mapping - bam files from mapping metaG and metaT reads to index - directory for each assembly
+* Sourmash - all sourmash profiles
+* Trimmed - trimmed reads

+### MAGpy with BUSCO

+Git clone [this repo](https://github.com/AlexanderLabWHOI/MAGpy) forked from [here](https://github.com/WatsonLab/MAGpy) into your output directory specified in the above config.yaml file.
+Follow these installation instructions:
+1.
+2.

+#### Run MAGpy on EukHeist generated bins

 ***
 ### Troubleshooting snakemake
 When throwing an error, snakemake will list log files.
 Each time snakemake is executed, a log file is created in ```CURRENT_SNAKEMAKE_DIR/.snakemake/log/```.
 These are dated and provide the printed output.
 Some common errors and steps to diagnose.